Amanda Hocking: Early life

 Hocking was born and raised in Austin, Minnesota.
-After high school, she studied Human Services while working in a group home for people with disabilities.
+After high school, she studied human services while working in a group home for people with disabilities.

 Career

 While employed as a group home worker, she wrote 17 novels in her free time.
-Hocking left her employment as a group home worker and started self-publishing in 2010, at the age of 25.
-She's since published over twenty novels, several of which made the New York Times Bestseller list.
+Hocking left her employment as a group home worker and started self-publishing her novels as e-books in April 2010, at the age of 25.

-In April 2010, she began self-publishing her novels as e-books.
-By March 2011, she had sold over a million copies of her first nine books and earned two million dollars from sales, previously unheard of for self-published authors.
+By March 2011, she had sold more than a million copies of her first nine books and earned two million dollars from sales, previously unheard of for self-published authors.
 In early 2011, Hocking averaged 9,000 book sales each day.
+She's since published more than twenty novels, several of which have made The New York Times Best Seller list.

 Work

 Hocking's published work, originally self-published, consists of My Blood Approves, a vampire romance series; the Trylle Trilogy, which covers a teenage girl's journey of self-discovery in an urban fantasy setting; and Hollowland, a zombie novel.
-The New York Times characterized her novels as "part quirky girl-like-Hocking characters, part breakneck pacing, part Hollywood-style action, and part bodice-ripping romance – they are literature as candy, a mash-up of creativity and commerce."
+The New York Times characterized her novels as "part quirky girl-like-Hocking characters, part breakneck pacing, part Hollywood-style action, and part bodice-ripping romance—they are literature as candy, a mash-up of creativity and commerce."